junocchi/bank_account_tech_test/BankAccount_class_design.md

 # 10/01/2023 || 1000.00 || || 1000.00

-#2 Print statment after withdrawing from bank account
+#3 Prints the statment after withdrawing from bank account
 account = BankAccount.new
 account.deposit(1000, Date.new(2023, 1, 10))
 account.deposit(2000, Date.new(2023, 1, 13))